Using Video and Email Together

 Note that many email clients show a fallback image when a video is embedded.
 To create an optimal user experience for everyone, it’s critical that your thumbnail image is able to stand on its own with the rest of the design for the email.

-Soapbox is Wistia’s webcam and screen-recording tool, and it’s a game changer for using video and email together.
-With Soapbox, all you need to create a great video is our Chrome extension, a webcam, and something to say.
+Wistia’s webcam and screen-recording tool is a game changer for using video and email together.
+With our video recorder, all you need to create a great video is our Chrome extension, a webcam, and something to say.
 Hit record, and then edit to share your webcam, your screen, or a split-screen view.

 Animated GIFs can be a great, accessible alternative to embedded video, if you’re looking to give your emails some extra spice without fretting over client compatibility.